-- The cost effect of using stainless steel on the project is small; - Carbon steel and stainless steel rebar are compatible, i.e. they do not cause galvanic corrosion (also called bi-metallic corrosion) to occur.
+- Stainless steels should only be used in critical areas of the structure.
+The quantity of stainless steel rebar in a concrete structure rarely exceeds 5%; - The cost effect of using stainless steel on the project is small; - Carbon steel and stainless steel rebar are compatible, i.e. they do not cause galvanic corrosion (also called bi-metallic corrosion) to occur.

-Beyond the very comprehensive book, references and offer a range of information and examples about stainless steel reinforcements.
+Beyond the very comprehensive book3, references 11 and 12 offer a range of information and examples about stainless steel reinforcements.